 Tikeyah Varner was diagnosed with plaque psoriasis in 2009 but it hasn’t stopped her from following her dreams.
 She decided to take control of her psoriasis by advocating and helping others cope with their disease through her writing.
 Read more.

 Jaime Weinstein is a writer, marketing consultant, dog mom and patient advocate.
 Living with Crohn’s disease and Psoriasis since her teens, her body added Arthritis to the mix in her 30s just to keep things interesting.
 Read more.

 Judy Donnelly has lived with psoriasis for over 50 years.
 While Judy Donnelly is new to the blogging world, she is not new to psoriasis or writing.
 As a former teacher and mother of two sons, Judy has dealt with her share of psoriasis stressors.
 She looks forward to sharing her experiences with the community.Read more.

 Ryan Johnson is a fitness professional based out of New York City.
 First diagnosed with psoriasis in elementary school, Ryan has dealt first hand with the struggles it brings.
 Along with training clients in-person and online, Ryan is a writer and co-founder of Sons Of Strength.
 He and his brother, Eric, are the dynamic duo of the fitness industry.
 Read more.

 Anna Lysakowska is a travel blogger, journalist, and psoriasis advocate.
 Since her initial diagnosis at the age of 16, Anna has experienced many forms of treatment.
 Unfortunately, none of them have been really effective.
 Read more.

-Contributors and moderators at PlaquePsoriasis.com are compensated for their contributions to the PlaquePsoriasis.com community.
+With the exception of medical doctors, contributors and moderators at PlaquePsoriasis.com are compensated for their contributions to the PlaquePsoriasis.com community.
 If you are interested in joining our team, please contact us at email@example.com.